Skip to contents

 Both models find a positive peer effect: students whose friends smoke more tend to smoke more themselves one year later, over and above their own Wave 1 smoking.
 The own-smoking coefficient (about 0.36 in both models) dominates, which is expected since past behaviour is the strongest predictor of future behaviour.

 The peer effect is present but modest.
 Under linear-in-means, averaging across all nominated friends gives a coefficient of about 0.04 (CI [0.00, 0.08]), which just clears zero.
-Limiting to the best friend gives about 0.03 (CI [0.005, 0.06]): a smaller point estimate but a tighter interval, because the best-friend model discards the noisier lower-ranked ties.
+Limiting to the best friend gives about 0.03 (CI [-0.00, 0.05]): a smaller point estimate with a tighter interval that now just touches zero.

 ↑ Back to top